How to make Prenuptial Agreements stick

 If you do not feel that you can talk to your lawyer, it does not matter how expensive or cheap the lawyer is.
 It is easier for the attorney to address issues that concern you before the issues get out of hand.
 Attorneys can deal with anything that he or she know about, but surprising your attorney with information near the trial date can be damaging.
 Talk to your lawyer and be truthful.

 2. Be aware of your emotional needs.
 Use the services of a mental health professional.
 Their hourly rate is often less than your attorney’s rate.
 Counseling fees are often covered by health insurance.
 The divorce process is very emotional.
 Many clients are so upset –who wouldn’t be –that they use their attorney as their therapist.
-Of course, the client is paying the attorney to listen to their emotional issues.
+Then the client is paying the attorney to listen to their emotional issues.
 Those emotional issues may be important to the legal case but the unburdening may be cheaper if done with a trusted professional or friend.

 3. Your fears are reasonable.
 Everyone going through a divorce has concerns about financial stability, solitude, and the stress of being a single parent.
 Being informed and dealing with these concerns is essential.